Inventory and food cost tracking for independent operators

 Know how your business is performing over time.

-Join the waitlist for early access.
+Get early access to lock in founding member pricing forever.
 7-day trial with full Professional access at launch.

 Every tool makes trade-offs.
 Here's an honest look at what you get and what you don't.